What We Can Learn from Paul Walker and Estate Planning: 5 Fast & Furious Estate Planning Lessons from Paul Walker’s Estate

-Paul Walker, who starred in the Fast & Furious movie franchise, died tragically in a high speed car accident in Los Angeles last November at the age of 40.
-His estate was opened at the end of January in the Superior Court of California, County of Santa Barbara probate court, revealing that he left assets of approximately $25 million.
-His survivors include his 15-year-old daughter Meadow and his parents.
+Paul Walker, who starred in the Fast & Furious movie franchise, died tragically in a high speed car accident in Los Angeles in November of 2013 at the age of 40.
+His estate was opened at the end of the following January in the Superior Court of California, County of Santa Barbara probate court, revealing that he left assets of approximately $25 million.
+His survivors include his daughter Meadow and his parents.

-A recent Forbes.com article listed five estate planning lessons to be learned from Paul Walker’s Estate:
+A Forbes.com article listed five estate planning lessons to be learned from Paul Walker’s Estate:

 Leave assets in a trust.
 Paul Walker created a pour-over will that left his assets in a revocable living trust, intending to avoid the Court process, called probate, that (when handled properly during life) makes everything totally private and keeps it all out of Court.
 Unfortunately, while Paul Walker had a Trust, it wasn’t properly funded … and this is an all too common estate planning failure, even when working with a lawyer.